Friday, May 31, 2013

-UPDATE 04/10/13: Westwego officials have drafted a new ordinance further targeting pit bulls after the near fatal pit bull mauling of Linda Henry.
-Three of four adult pit bulls that Linda raised with her boyfriend since puppies ambushed her as she walked into her home last month.1 Linda suffered catastrophic pit bull injury, including the amputation of both arms, the loss of an eye and ear and devastating scalp injury -- the dogs ripped the scalp off the back of her head.
+Westwego city officials have drafted a new ordinance further targeting pit bulls.
+The action was driven by the savage pit bull mauling of Linda Henry.
+In March, three of four adult pit bulls that Linda had raised with her boyfriend since puppies ambushed her as she walked into her home.1 Henry suffered catastrophic pit bull injury, including the amputation of both arms, the loss of an eye and ear and devastating scalp injury -- the dogs ripped the scalp off the back of her head.

 Westwego has had a pit bull ordinance since 2000 and city officials are strengthening it, proposing that owners be at least 21-years old and have at least $100,000 in liability insurance under their homeowners or rental policies.
 Also required under the proposed ordinance is mandatory microchipping and mandatory sterilization -- breeding new pit bulls will be banned.
 Police shot and killed all four adult pit bulls at the scene and seized a litter of eight pit bull puppies.